General information

 It should be noted that the stipend (Fellowship Agreement) does not constitute a contract of employment.
 As such, no contributions are made, on behalf of the fellow, in respect of unemployment insurance or either state or private retirement schemes.
 The fellow will not, therefore, be entitled to any unemployment or retirement benefits under the Fellowship Agreement.

-For the entire period of 12 or 24 months, the fellow will receive a monthly allowance or salary (depending on the type of contract) which may vary depending on the country.
+For the entire period of 12 months, the fellow will receive a monthly allowance or salary (depending on the type of contract) which may vary depending on the country.
 Costs for travelling to and from the institutes will be paid under conditions determined by the contract.

 This allowance/salary will be transferred to the fellow's personal bank account.